 You can obtain your EORI number as part of your VAT registration.
 If you do not get one, you may have increased costs and delays.
 For example, if HMRC cannot clear your goods you may have to pay storage fees.
 Visit HMRC's guidance on EORI page for further detail.

-We do not currently use invoice posting solutions such as A2X or Link My Books to fetch Amazon or Shopify data when we are handling your bookkeeping.
-However, many of our clients who handle their bookkeeping themselves do, and we would actively encourage you do so too if you are also considering handling bookkeeping yourself.
+Many of our clients who handle their bookkeeping themselves do use these kinds of solutions, and we would actively encourage you do so too if you are also considering handling bookkeeping yourself.
 There are plenty of good reasons to invest in using such a solution if you are going to handle the bookkeeping yourself, the principle reason being time-saving.

 We facilitate the set up of several of these solutions, so if you are considering using one, get in touch and one of our accountants can help to ensure you are set up correctly from the start, as well as walking you through how to handle the non-platform transactions, i.e. your expenses, supplier costs, salary, etc.

-Where we handle the bookkeeping for clients, we fetch and process the raw data internally, which means we can run additional reporting and checks, principal among them being checking for SKUs with likely misconfigured tax rules.
+Where we handle the bookkeeping for clients without these solutions, we fetch and process the raw data internally, which means we can run additional reporting and checks, principal among them being checking for SKUs with likely misconfigured tax rules.

 Yes, we are.
 We are Making Tax Digital (MTD) ready and use MTD compliant software, such as Xero, to complete submissions.